liuxin00738/CarND-LaneLines-P1/writeup_template.md

 My pipeline consisted of 5 steps:
 * converte the images to grayscale
 * apply a gaussian filter to remove noise
-Step 3: apply canny edge detector to detect edges
+* apply canny edge detector to detect edges
-Step 4: apply a mask to preserve only edges that are infront of the car Step 5: find lines using hough transform
+* apply a mask to preserve only edges that are infront of the car
+* find lines using hough transform
-Step 6: seperate left lane(assume a slop within [0.5, 2]) and right lanes(assume a slop within [-2,-0.5]), and do an average to get the less noisy left and right lane
+* seperate left lane(assume a slop within [0.5, 2]) and right lanes(assume a slop within [-2,-0.5]), and do an average to get the less noisy left and right lane
-Step 7: draw the lines on the image
+* draw the lines on the image

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by the following method: seperate the left lane(assume a slop within [0.5, 2]) and right lanes(assume a slop within [-2,-0.5]), and do an average on the slop and offset of the lines, to get the less noisy left and right lane If you'd like to include images to show how the pipeline works, here is how to include an image:
+In order to draw a single line on the left and right lanes, I modified the draw_lines() function by the following method: seperate the left lane(assume a slop within [0.5, 2]) and right lanes(assume a slop within [-2,-0.5]), and do an average on the slop and offset of the lines, to get the less noisy left and right lane

+Here are the images for each step:

 ![alt text][image1]
+![alt text][image2]

 ### 2. Identify potential shortcomings with your current pipeline